Chrissquared31/mywebclass-simulation/sprint_1_devops_sr.md

 # Devops and Site Reliability

-Hello students, and welcome to the DevOps and Site Reliability Engineering project.
+Hello, and welcome to the DevOps and Site Reliability Engineering project.
 In this part of the project, you will have the opportunity to learn and apply the principles of DevOps and Site Reliability Engineering.
 These practices are essential for ensuring that websites run smoothly and are always available to users.